 You can pay for a taxi in cash, by credit or debit card, or by Nol cards.
 If you are paying by card, make sure you check with the driver that the machine is operating before you accept the ride.
 If you’re going to pay by cash, be sure to ask the taxi driver if he or she has change.
 Although some will have change, many won’t have any or will have very little.
 Try to bring small currency to avoid an awkward situation.
 Tipping is common practice in Dubai and you should tip about Dhs5 or Dhs10 or round up to the nearest whole note if you can.

 Are taxis safe in Dubai?

-Taxis in Dubai are all regulated by the Dubai Taxi Corporation, so all taxi drivers and vehicles must follow strict guidelines and rules.
-They even operate taxis just for women to make them feel safer or more secure.
+Dubai Taxis are all regulated by the Dubai Taxi Corporation, so all taxi drivers and vehicles must follow strict guidelines and rules.
+They even operate taxis for women only to make them feel safer or more secure.
 However just like any city and transportation service, always make sure you feel comfortable.
 Make sure the drivers name and ID is visible, that it has an official ‘taxi’ logo, and most of all if you feel uncomfortable ask them to stop.

 How do you get a taxi to and from the airport?

 There is a dedicated taxi fleet operated by Dubai Taxi Corporation to get passengers to and from the airport.
 When you reach the airport you can follow the signs for the taxi ranks outside of each terminal.
 The guides there will direct you to which taxi is next in queue.
 Note that base fares to/from the airport are always higher.
 The starting fare is 25 AED with a meter fee of 1.96 AED/km.

 To return to the DXB Airport, you can either call ahead for a taxi or flag one down on the road.
 The same base rate of 25 AED and the higher meter fee apply to return as well.